BigBahss/vscode-cmantic/README.md

 ![Move Definition](./images/move_definition.gif)

-Selecting the name of a function definition will suggest the following code-action in the light-bulb menu.
+Selecting the name of a function definition will suggest the following code-actions in the light-bulb menu.

 The `cmantic.moveDefinitionToMatchingSourceFile` command/code-action will move a function definition to a matching header/source file.

+The `cmantic.moveDefinitionIntoOrOutOfClass` command/code-action will move a member function definition into/out-of a class body.

 `Move Definition` tries to find a good location for the function in the same way that `Add Definition` does.
-Moving a definition will also move any comments associated with that function.
-Moving a definition into/out of a class body is currently not supported, this is a [planned feature](#planned-features).
+Also, when moving a definition from a header file that does not contain a declaration for that function, or when moving from a class body, a declaration will be left behind in its place.
+Moving definitions will also move leading comments, unless a declaration is being left behind.
+If you want leading comments to always get moved, enable `Always Move Comments` in the settings.

 ### **Generate Getter and Setter Member Functions**